waterbellobin/hello-world/README.md

 # hello-world

-To study git and github
+For studying git and github